louislam/uptime-kuma/CONTRIBUTING.md

 - A function that is completely out of scope
 - Convert existing code into other programming languages
 - Unnecessary large code changes (Hard to review, causes code conflicts to other pull requests)

+The above cases cannot cover all situations.

+I (@louislam) have the final say.
+If your pull request does not meet my expectations, I will reject it, no matter how much time you spend on it.
+Therefore, it is essential to have a discussion beforehand.

 I will mark your pull request in the [milestones](https://github.com/louislam/uptime-kuma/milestones), if I am plan to review and merge it.